 - Marcos Machado, BSc (Visiting Student 2020)

-TD is also an Editorial Board member of the Communications Biology Journal (Nature Publishing Group): https://www.nature.com/commsbio/about/editorial-board#Dantas
+Since 2018, TD is an Editorial Board member of the Communications Biology Journal (Nature Publishing Group): https://www.nature.com/commsbio/about/editorial-board#Dantas

 DOI: 10.1016/j.devcel.2020.03.011 SCOPUS: 85083116287.